 If after reading this review, WooCommerce seems too much for you, there are many other alternatives to choose from.
 If you’re willing to go for a hosted ecommerce platform, BigCommerce and Shopify are great alternatives.
 If you’d rather stick with buying hosting, then the self-hosted version of PrestaShop is a nice alternative, just not as good as WordPress though.

 Almost every type of business does well on BigCommerce.
 Be it a simple store, startup, or large business.
 Regardless of the number of orders you get, your site doesn’t slow down unlike what happens at the admin area of WooCommerce.
 For performance, it’s better – a faster load time, mobile and desktop speed.

-For beginners or those not willing to spend on developers, BigCommerce tops WooCommerce.
+For beginners or those not willing to spend on developers, when it comes to BigCommerce vs WooCommerce, specialty platforms like WooCommerce may be the right option.
 You don’t need any technical skills.
 All you do is choose a plan, and use the in-depth editor.
 You also get things like real-time shipping rates free and abandoned cart as part of the top tier plan.
 However, there is no upselling or cross-selling, and you can’t offer 1-click upsell.
 And, you end up paying anything between $29.95 to $249.95 every month against WooCommerce free download + hosting price.

-It’s ideal for drop shipping because of the free integrations it has with dropshipping tools like Oberlo.
+It’s ideal for drop shipping because of the free integrations it has with dropshipping tools like Spocket.